 Bar Rosetta

-If you are an artist or just appreciate beautiful artwork, Bar Rosetta is worth a visit.
-Each drink is inspired by a famous painting, such as Water Lilies, Starry Night, and The Kiss.
+If you’re an artist, or just someone who appreciates beautiful artwork, Bar Rosetta is worth a visit.
+Each drink is inspired by a famous painting, from Water Lilies to Starry Night to The Kiss.

 Radio City

-I went to Radio City a couple of times because I loved it so much.
-I didn’t know this at the time, but Radio City is an LP bar, LP being short for long play.
+I went to Radio City a couple of times because I loved it that much.
+I didn’t know this going in, but Radio City is an LP bar, LP being short for long play.
 These vinyl record bars are hugely popular in South Korea.

 LP bars have shelves of vinyl records that customers can request.
-At Radio City, you order your drink, and your server hands you a slip of paper where you can write down a song request.
+At Radio City, you order your drink, and your server hands you a slip of paper to write down a song request.

-The concept is very cool, although my main focus was the drinks, which, let me say, were outrageous in the best way.
-Each drink was named after a genre of music and served in the most insane glassware.
+The concept is very cool, though my main focus was the drinks, which, let me tell you, were outrageous in the best way.
+Each one is named after a genre of music and served in the most ridiculous glassware.

-The inside is also very cool, with vintage furniture and music memorabilia, so honestly, for a small bar, there is a lot to take in.
+The space is just as cool, all vintage furniture and music memorabilia, so honestly, for a small bar, there’s a lot to take in.
 You could easily stay for hours.
-At least, that is what I did.
+At least, that’s what I did.

 Bar Catalyst

 If you’re a movie lover, this cinema-themed bar needs to be on your list.
-The cocktails are inspired by iconic films such as WALL-E, John Wick, and Eternal Sunshine of the Spotless Mind, and the menu itself is printed on a film slate.
+The cocktails are inspired by iconic films, from WALL-E to John Wick to Eternal Sunshine of the Spotless Mind, and the menu is printed on a film slate.

 Best Cocktail Bars in Seongdong